 The UR22C features a built-in DPS chip that can be used for zero-latency monitoring while still using effects, and this is done via the dspMixFx software, which also comes included.

 The effects included with the dspMixFx software are the REV-X Reverb, the Sweet Spot Morphing Channel Strip, and the Guitar Amp Classics bundle (Clean, Crunch, Drive and Lead Amps included), which allows you to record guitar using one of those Guitar amp sims without any latency whatsoever and without taxing your CPU.

-Other than that, the UR22C offers 48v phantom power, a “Mono” switch that lets you hear to your mix in mono, MIDI I/O, A “Mix” knob that lets you choose how much of your PC’s playback vs how much of the direct signal you’re hearing, two ¼” TRS outputs as well as a headphone out, and a copy of Cubase AI and Cubasis LE (for iPad).
+Other than that, the UR22C offers 48v phantom power, a “Mono” switch that lets you hear your mix in mono, MIDI I/O, and a “Mix” knob that lets you choose how much of your PC’s playback vs how much of the direct signal you’re hearing, two ¼” TRS outputs as well as a headphone out, and a copy of Cubase AI and Cubasis LE (for iPad).

 Find out more about the Steinberg UR22C here:

 Solid State Logic SSL2+

 Solid State Logic has been in the recording & mixing industry for over forty years now, and they are mostly known for their high-end mixing consoled used by many top producers (Chris Lord-Alge anyone?).

 The SSL 2+ features two XLR-1/4″ analog inputs with superior quality preamps and converters for mic, instrument, and line-level signals, as well as two 1/4″ TRS main outputs, two headphone outputs, and RCA Stereo out.